 TTi's method of developing courses is to select a topic where there seems to be a demand or lack of viable training opportunity and generate a course where the basics of the subject are covered in sufficient detail to provide the student with a good foundation, then extend the material in as non-mathematical a form as possible to teach how the topic is implemented in industry.
 Examples are given for specific applications, but these methods can be applied to other situations.
 TTi recruits skilled instructors who have a broad base of experience, but who obviously cannot be experienced in every industry, to develop and present the courses.

 TTi instructors do not lecture, they teach.
-They have a finite time, usually twenty one hours, in which to present the course material.
+During live webinars, they have a finite time, usually twenty one hours, in which to present the course material.
 They may decide that the majority in a particular class has no more than a passing interest in certain items, in which case those topics are covered in less detail than items that seem to be of more interest to the group as a whole.
-Class attendees are reminded that it is their responsibility to understand the material being presented and they are encouraged to seek assistance from the instructor, either in class or at lunch time or after class where greater detail or further clarification is required.
+Class attendees are reminded that it is their responsibility to understand the material being presented and they are encouraged to seek assistance from the instructor, where greater detail or further clarification is required.

 Another factor to be considered is the variation in educational background of the participants.
 In each class, there can be students whose engineering discipline vary; Electrical, Mechanical, Structural, Industrial, Chemical, Physics etc. The formal education of the students can range from high school diplomas to degrees as advanced as Doctor of Science.
 All our students have the same objective: they want to learn and understand the topic under consideration.
 In a given class, there may be people who feel that the mathematics is too “hard” and others who feel that too much time is spent on basic concepts.
 So, like the software example described above, without spending considerably more money than for a TTi course, allowances have to be made for the requirements of others.